-Meeting Kessler, and through him, other Jewish people on the road to recovery made a difference for Goldstein, who now helps out with Kessler’s programming.
+Meeting Kessler, and through him, other Jewish people on the road to recovery, made a difference for Goldstein, who now helps out with Kessler’s programming.
 This weekend he’ll be addressing Jewish people in recovery and their family members at the Jewish Recovery Center Retreat and Shabbaton at the Boca Raton Marriott at Boca Center.
-He’ll be joining keynote speakers Rabbi Yosef Y. Jacobson, and Rabbi Dr. Abraham J. Twerski in hopes of letting others know their lives can change for the better.
-Goldstein will be speaking Saturday afternoon to let people know, he said, what his life was like before, and what it’s like now.
+He will be joining keynote speakers Rabbi Yosef Y. Jacobson and Rabbi Dr. Abraham J. Twerski in the hopes of letting others know that their lives can change for the better.
+Goldstein will be speaking Saturday afternoon, he said, about what his life was like before and what it’s like now.

-“My intention is to share my experience, and hopefully people will get some strength and hope out of my message that recovery is possible and second chances are available if you’re serious about your recovery,” Goldstein said.
+“My intention is to share my experience, and hopefully, people will get some strength and hope out of my message that recovery is possible, and second chances are available if you’re serious about your recovery,” said Goldstein.
 “If you’re ready for a new life, the Jewish Recovery Center and 12-step fellowship programs offer that to you.”

 More on Chabad.org

-Retreats allow time to build connections and relationships, which has a stronger effect than in shorter meetings, said Baudhuin, who will also be attending and running a group Saturday night on how one can learn and grow from coping with grief.
-It’s a natural extension of the work they do at the rehab center, he said, adding that he's sure that participants will also get the chance to have some real fun over the weekend.
+Retreats allow time to build connections and relationships; they have a stronger effect than shorter meetings, said Baudhuin, who will also be attending and running a group Saturday night on how to learn and grow from coping with grief.
+It’s a natural extension of the work they do at the rehab center, he said, adding that he's sure participants will also get the chance to have some real fun over the weekend.

-For Kessler, the weekend is a chance for recovering addicts, alcoholics and their families to come back and celebrate the joy of recovery.
+For Kessler, the weekend represents an opportunity for recovering addicts, alcoholics and their families to come back and celebrate the joy of recovery.
 Last year’s event saw 150 participants and a flood of follow-up messages from people talking about the spiritual recharge the weekend provided.
 “We left an indelible mark on families,” he said.
 “The response has been very big, and families are very excited about coming back.”

-Attendance is capped at 200 this year for the event, which will welcome people in recovery from around the country, and many returnees from last year.
+Attendance is capped at 200 this year for the event, which will welcome people in recovery from around the country, as well as returnees from last year.
 “The camaraderie and fellowship of Jewish people involved in recovery lends itself to tremendous energy,” said Kessler.
 “Where people get deep and discuss their problems openly, and discuss recovery in a Jewish context.
 It’s an amazing thing.”

 Goldstein hopes to be part of that inspiration.
-This will be his first time formally sharing his story at the Jewish Recovery Center’s retreat, he said.
-“I’m going to let people know what it’s like, how bad it got, what happened and what it’s like now,” he said, talking about how it affects families but how there is in fact hope for a better life.
+This will be his first time formally sharing his story at the Jewish Recovery Center’s retreat.
+“I’m going to let people know what it’s like, how bad it got, what happened and what it’s like now,” he said, talking about how it affects families, but how there is, in fact, hope for a better life.
 “And it’s day and night.”

-Now working in the recovery field, with the goal of helping others find recovery, Goldstein runs a 24/7 recovery helpline, which helps addicts find treatment.
-“Addiction is a very lonely disease, you feel like when you’re going through it, you’re alone, you’re the only one who’s had this type of problem,” he said.
+Now working in the recovery field with the goal of helping others, Goldstein runs a 24/7 recovery helpline that helps addicts find treatment.
+“Addiction is a very lonely disease.
+You feel like when you’re going through it, you’re alone–you’re the only one who’s had this type of problem,” he said.